5 Tips for Writing Perfect Recruiting Email Subject Lines

 First impressions, digital or otherwise, count.
 And while the rules of introducing yourself via zeros and ones may be less clear cut than those based in the real world, by using the tips above you will at the very least have hit the digital equivalent of a shower and a shave.

 Ready to put these tips into practice?
-Here’s a list of email subject line examples for recruiters to drum up inspiration:
+Here’s a list of recruiting email subject lines for recruiters to drum up inspiration:

 [COMPANY] wants people like you, [FIRST NAME]